Starbucks: Seasonal cups

 Each year between November–January, Starbucks releases new holiday merchandise, including new paper cups with various festive designs.

 Barrel-aged coffee

 In March 2017, Starbucks announced the launch of two new limited-edition specialty drinks made from beans aged in whiskey barrels at its Seattle roastery.
-Starbucks's barrel-aged coffee will be sold with a small batch of unroasted Starbucks Reserve Sulawesi beans, which are then hand-scooped into whiskey barrels from Washington state.
+Starbucks's barrel-aged coffee were sold with a small batch of unroasted Starbucks Reserve Sulawesi beans, which were then hand-scooped into whiskey barrels from Washington state.

 Oleato coffee

 In February 2023, Starbucks announced it would introduce a line of coffee drinks made with extra virgin olive oil, including lattes, shaken espresso, and cold brews.
 This would not be a limited-time offering, but rather "'one of the biggest launches we’ve had in decades,'" according to Brady Brewer, the company's chief marketing officer.
 The goal was to create a new category of beverage.
 Unlike other drinks, this came about because of the habits of then-CEO Howard Schultz, who was introduced to consuming a teaspoon of olive oil each day by an olive oil producer he met in Sicily.
 The drinks were initially available in Italy and later expanded to stores in Southern California in spring 2023 and then the UK, Middle East, and Japan later the same year.
 After its launch, CNN reported some customers reported digestive distress after drinking the beverages.

 In January 2024, the company said it would introduce the beverages nationwide in the US as well as in Canada, France, and China.
 The Oleato beverages were permanently discontinued in November 2024.